Our replica of the famous motor show showcases the "cars of the future" in true Revival style

 The oldest existing rules for the game were drawn up for a match between the 2nd Duke and a neighbour

 Sit back, relax and let us look after you this New Year's Day.
-Dining with us at The Kennels offers the perfect backdrop for beginning the new year with wonderful dishes and impeccable service.
+Dining with us at The Kennels offers the perfect backdrop for beginning the new year with a sumptuous seasonal menu and impeccable service.

 Sit back, relax and let us look after you this New Year's Day.
-Dining with us at The Kennels offers the perfect backdrop for beginning the new year with wonderful dishes and impeccable service.
+Dining with us at The Kennels offers the perfect backdrop for beginning the new year with a sumptuous seasonal menu and impeccable service.

 Start your New Year with elegance and joy at The Kennels, where we will take care of the details to make your celebration special.
-The Kennels is the perfect destination to usher in the new year with family and friends.
+The perfect destination to usher in the new year with family and friends.

 .